funny/link/README.md

 Introduction
 ============

-This is a network library for Go.
+This is a simple network library for Go.

 It focus on packet based persistent connection communication.

-It provide a packet splitting protocol like Erlang's `{packet: N}`.
+It provide a packet splitting protocol like Erlang's `{packet: N}` in default.
 And supported custom packet splitting protocol.

 But it didn't limit the encode or decode format of the request and response.